Do You Need Car Insurance Before Buying a Used Car?

 Does my lender care which insurer I use for a financed used car?

-How do I switch coverage after my situation changes — for example, once the loan is paid off?
+How do I switch coverage after my situation changes, for example once the loan is paid off?

-MoneyGeek's editorial team reviewed state insurance statutes, insurer policy documents and grace period guidelines from major auto insurers — including GEICO, Progressive, State Farm, Allstate and AAA — to produce this page.
+MoneyGeek's editorial team reviewed state insurance statutes, insurer policy documents and grace period guidelines from major auto insurers, including GEICO, Progressive, State Farm, Allstate and AAA, to produce this page.
 All legal and process-based claims reflect publicly available state laws and standard industry practices as of April 2025.
 No rate data was used on this page; all figures reference process timelines (grace period lengths and coverage-binding windows).
 For more on how MoneyGeek evaluates insurance products, see our methodology.

-Content reviewed and updated as of April 2025.
+Content reviewed and updated as of March 2026.

 About Mark Fitzpatrick